We want to enable people to simulate complex systems in an extensible way, reusing models created by the community.

 Outcome is a simulation design framework allowing for different, albeit usually structurally and/or thematically related, use cases.

-One of the goals of this project is to enable more people to work on simulation models.
-This is an approach to scaling up the amount of the desired complexity - have more people work on developing different sub-models.
+One of the goals of this project is to enable multiple people to work on simulation models together.

-Collaboration, made possible by the modularity of the underlying simulation framework, as well as the overall focus on accessibility, is one of the defining features here.
+Collaboration, made possible by the modularity of the underlying simulation framework and input data, as well as the overall focus on accessibility, is one of the defining features here.